-We are back again here to talk about what else but CSR.
+We are back again here to talk about what else but CSR projects in India.

-I am sure by many of you are in unenviable position to perform the balancing act of how to readjust the funds available.
+I am sure many of you are in the unenviable position to perform the balancing act of how to readjust the funds available.

-Should you wait and watch for another wave of COVID to provide relief then? ( not sure if its gonna be waves or one large tsunami !) .
-Or would it be prudent to support the NGOs who have been also working with affected communities through various CSR projects?
+Should you wait and watch for another wave of COVID to provide relief then? ( not sure if it’s gonna be waves or one large tsunami !) .
+Or would it be prudent to support the NGO projects which are targeted at affected communities?

 We have not yet forayed into crystal gazing yet so will hold on with the predictions.
 Nevertheless, it has provided an opportunity to reinvent and rethink.